Updated: Aug 18, 2022

 I was raised to be a 'nice girl'.
-At that post-war time in New Zealand, it meant that I was expected to be pleasant, polite, and respectable, and to wear clean underwear at all times, in case I got 'run over by a tram'.
+At that post-war time in New Zealand, it meant that I was expected to be pleasant, polite, respectable, and to wear clean underwear at all times, in case I got 'run over by a tram'.
 (Leaving me to quietly wonder how frequently did that ever happen, so that generations of young girls must always be on guard?)

 My brothers, on the other hand, were merely required to be 'good boys'.
-This meant being well-behaved; no spitting, swearing, thieving, lying or bullying.
+This meant no spitting, swearing, thieving, lying or bullying.
 But in a fairly general kind of way; they should NEVER be 'girly' good.

 Girls were expected to have a 'softer' kind of behaviour - more closely patterned on the young ladies of the Bronte novels.
 But in every school I attended, there was always one or more 'mean girls'.